yongcaoplus/yongcaoplus.github.io/_pages/about.md

 News
 ------
+* [2025-08] One paper [Beyond Demographics: Enhancing Cultural Value Survey Simulation \\with Multi-Stage Personality-Driven Cognitive Reasoning]() was accepted to EMNLP main and One paper [MDPO: Overcoming the Training-Inference Divide of Masked Diffusion Language Models](https://arxiv.org/pdf/2508.13148) is now available on arXiv.
 * [2025-07] Excited to deliver a tutorial on AI4Science at the upcoming [IT:U Summer School](https://it-u.at/en/itu-summer-school-2025-on-nlp/).
 * [2025-06] I am serving as Area Chair for EMNLP 2025.
 * [2025-06] Happy to join [WDMD 2025](https://wdmd-main.github.io/#/program) to discuss the reliability of LLMs.